koradon/captains-log/README.md

 ### Permission errors
 - Make sure both the hook and script are executable
 - Check that your user has write access to the log directories

+### Conflicting with existing pre-commit setup
+If you previously used `pre-commit install` in repositories:
+- You can safely leave existing `.git/hooks/` as they won't be used (global `core.hooksPath` takes precedence)
+- Or clean them up with `pre-commit uninstall` in each repo if you prefer